 - Fireworks or pyrotechnic displays can only be held if a Fireworks (Single Use) Licence has been issued by NSW WorkCover Authority or the operator of the fireworks display holds an appropriate Pyrotechnicians Licence from the NSW WorkCover Authority. - An authorised display by a licenced Pyrotechnician may only be held where a "legitimate reason" is demonstrated such as: - (a) Organised public displays such as a community event which is open to the public (whether or not for a fee) and is run by Council, community or private organisation.
-Types of community events include shows, fetes, carnivals and other cultural, religious or sporting events. - (b) Theatrical displays such as film and television special effects, indoor or outdoor theatrical events such as concerts an performing arts special effects. - (c) Technical fireworks used for industrial or agricultural purposes. - Fireworks cannot be used for private functions.
-If a person is intending to use fireworks illegally they should be aware that they will held personally responsible for any injuries or damages caused by the fireworks since public liability insurance does not cover illegal fireworks displays.
-Additionally, the court may impose significant penalties and / or jail for persons using fireworks without a permit.
+Types of community events include shows, fetes, carnivals and other cultural, religious or sporting events. - (b) Theatrical displays such as film and television special effects, indoor or outdoor theatrical events such as concerts an performing arts special effects. - (c) Technical fireworks used for industrial or agricultural purposes. - 3.
+Fireworks cannot be used for private functions.
+If a person is intending to use fireworks illegally, they should be aware that they will held personally responsible for any injuries or damages caused by the fireworks since public liability insurance does not cover illegal fireworks displays.
+Additionally, the court may impose

 Council is not the consent authority for fireworks.
 Approvals for fireworks are issued by SafeWork NSW.
-A section in the EMP outlines this requirement.
+The EMP outlines this requirement.
 Council can comment and set any conditions as part of Safe Work NSW's consultation process, prior to them issuing a consent.